FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Lichess tournaments=A heading on the side of the tournaments homepage (http://lichess.org/tournament) under which the official tournaments of Lichess are listed.

 Arena tournament FAQ=A link to an FAQ page for Lichess tournaments.
-Links to http://lichess.org/tournament/help?system=arena and found on every tournament page as a small question mark, like so: (?)
+Links to http://lichess.org/tournament/help?system=arena and found on every tournament page as a small question mark.

 Official=All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.